 I see the procedures I’ve done are just the tip of the iceberg.
 I still think the majority of the medical community that takes care of phrenic nerve injury patients has no idea yet, so the goal is to get the word out.

 After our recent article in the CHEST Journal* and a well-received seminar in Hawaii**, I hope to expand my “doctor to doctor” outreach so that the medical community can become more familiar and comfortable with our treatment approach.
-It can be difficult to reach physicians, but now we are getting to more of them.
+It can be difficult to reach physicians, but now we are getting to know more of them.

 Q: How is your success rate with phrenic nerve surgery?

 I’ve had a 70-80% percent success rate, which is consistent with other nerve surgeries that have been around for years.
 No one has 100 percent success.
-We don’t know enough about the nervous system to be able to surgically achieve that kind of success rate.
+We don’t know enough about the nervous system to be able to achieve that kind of success rate surgically.
 While we’ve had a remarkable number of positive life-changing results with phrenic nerve cases, we’ve had patients who’ve not gotten better, and those we are waiting on over time, and we don’t know what their ultimate success will be.
 It can take a long time.